Basic questions about the Lehigh Acres Fire and Rescue District

 Q: My insurance company is looking for the ISO rating, the distance from the nearest fire hydrant and how close I am to the nearest fire station.
 Can you provide that information?

-A: The Lehigh Acres Fire Control and Rescue District ISO rating is a 4/8B.
-To recieve this rating, you must be within 5 road miles to an open station.
-To recieve the lower “4″ classification, your structure must also be within 1000 feet of an active and approved fire hydrant.
+A: The Lehigh Acres Fire Control and Rescue District ISO rating is a 3/3Y.
+To recieve this rating, you must be within 5 road miles to Lehigh Acres fire station.
+To recieve the lower “3″ classification, your structure must also be within 1000 feet of an active and approved municipal fire hydrant.

 Q: Where is the closest Fire Station?